 The Feldenkrais Method is a somatic technique that can help people reconnect with their bodies and learn how to move more efficiently.
-It is known to help increase energy, coordination, ease pain and stiffness, and overcome physical and mental limitations that result from accidents.
-It also has demonstrated success in rehabilitating stroke victims, multiple sclerosis patients, and people suffering from neurological injuries.
+Some participants have reported increased energy, coordination, ease of pain and stiffness, and the ability to overcome physical and mental limitations.
+Practitioners have also found success rehabilitating stroke victims, multiple sclerosis patients, and people suffering from neurological injuries.

-This method focuses on everyday physical activities with slow movements.
-Sitting, standing, reaching, and other relatively simple movements are practiced.
+This method focuses on improving everyday physical activities with slow movements.
+For example, this method focuses on activities like sitting, standing, and reaching.
 The Feldenkrais Method helps individuals understand how the whole body participates in the healing and recovery process.

 How does it Work?

-While physical therapy has a similar methodology, Feldenkrais practitioners work to enhance an individual’s awareness to address dormant areas of the body and promote greater motion.
-The process aims to have the nervous system and other body parts work together in order to discover constricting habits and movements.
-Once discovered, people can learn new ways to expand their range of movement.
+While physical therapy has a similar methodology, Feldenkrais practitioners work to enhance an individual’s physical and mental awareness to promote fluidity in their movements.
+This therapy attempts to align the nervous system with other body parts in order to discover constricting habits and movements.
+Once these habits are discovered, people can learn new ways to expand their range of movement.

-Becoming self-aware can help people involve more of their body into their movement, which will lead to an enriched sense of physical and mental functioning.
-In the Feldenkrais Method, refined movements and focused attention help activate the brain’s neuroplasticity and improve overall performance.
+Additionally, self-awareness can help people improve their difficulties with movement, which will lead to an enriched sense of physical and mental functioning.
+As a result of the Feldenkrais Method, refined movements and focused attention help activate the brain’s neuroplasticity and improve a person’s overall performance.

 Awareness Through Movement

 Awareness Through Movement (ATM) involves facilitation in a group setting with verbal instruction from a Feldenkrais practitioner.
 Movements can include sitting, lying on the floor, standing, and other functional activities.
 The goal of ATM is learning which movements work better and noticing the positive changes in the body.
-There are different levels of complexity to suit varying needs.
+It’s important to note that there are different levels of complexity to suit the varying needs of patients.

 How can Feldenkrais help?

-The Feldenkrais Method can be appropriate for people of any age and has many benefits.
-The techniques are specifically designed to treat restriction, pain, and other motion limitations caused by injuries, chronic pain, or other physical or neurological complications.
+The Feldenkrais Method can help people of all ages.
+The techniques are specifically designed to treat restriction, discomfort, and other motion-related limitations caused by injuries, chronic pain, or other physical or neurological complications.

-Increases in flexibility and coordination, as well as decreases in pain and muscle tension, have resulted from Feldenkrais.
-With these benefits, a person may experience a greater ease of movement and higher energy, which can reduce stress.
-The Feldenkrais Method is also used to relieve feelings of anxiety.
+Increases in flexibility and coordination, as well as decreases in pain and muscle tension, have been reported by Feldenkrais methods participants.
+By experiencing these benefits, a person may also enjoy greater ease of movement and higher energy levels.
+These results can also help to reduce stress and feelings of anxiety.